green-cabbage/DY_VBFfilter_privateProd/UL2016preVFP/LHE/README.md

 ```

-NOTE: Before you actually submit, please hard code Nevents parameter in the cfg python file if you haven't done so, and paste them wherever they seem relevant.
+Before you actually submit, please you have to hard code Nevents parameter in the cfg python file, and paste them wherever they seem relevant.
 Compare already made cfg files from other years for reference.

 For resubmission, use the resubmission script (assuming the proper CMSSW is setup)